AndrewAMD/AllyInvestZorroPlugin/README.md

 2. Server will sometimes return ask/bid quotes of 0.00 after hours / on weekends.
   1. Plugin might use the latest historical M1 data and treat it as a quote when quote is unavailable.
 However, it will declare a spread of zero.

-## License
+## MIT License

-See the LICENSE.md file.
+This project is MIT-licensed.
+See the LICENSE.md file for more details.

 ## Resources